Unboxing LLMs > loading...

 Setup and Installation

-# Create a virtual environment
+# Good practice: use a virtual environment

-python -m venv merge-env
+python -m venv merge_env

 # Install MergeKit

-pip install mergekit
+pip install -U mergekit

 Defining Your Merge Configuration